Except there is no T at the end.

 It was after this show that I secretly hoped that I would someday get the chance to stand up on the stage and tell my story.

-So on a cold day in January, I quietly hit SEND and submitted a piece I wrote.
+So ona snowy day a wintry day in January, I quietly hit SEND and submitted a piece I wrote.

-Then on an equally cold day in February, I nervously headed to the city to audition my piece.
+Then, on an equally wintry day in February, I nervously headed to the city to audition my piece.

-There are many reasons why each person auditions and I won’t begin to name them because for everyone it is a totally different reason.
+There are many reasons each person auditions and I won’t name them because for everyone it is an original reason.

 Here is why I auditioned: